luoshaotian/FDTR/README.md

 ### pre-analysis

 When you decide to use FDTR to measure material's thermal conductivity, the first thing you should do is making a par file for the model.
-For example, there is a sample model which was made by 80nmAu-500nm$SiO_2$-30nm$Al_2O_3$-Si.
+For example, there is a sample model which was made by 80nmAu-500nm $SiO_2$ -30nm $Al_2O_3$ -Si.
 And I will make a par file for it as the picture shown below.

 ![](https://github.com/luoshaotian/FDTR_fit/blob/main/pic/5.png)